PPP ready to ‘win it for the people’ as election date is set - Jagdeo declares - Guyana Chronicle

 “We are ready to deliver our message of continued progress to the people of Guyana.”

 “Within just 40 days, we passed an emergency budget to remove burdensome taxes, support vulnerable groups, and revive critical sectors of the economy,” Jagdeo noted.
-And, he added, the PPP/C government they did “far more than that,” boasting of job creation, record-breaking growth in oil, agriculture, infrastructure, and ICT, and landmark carbon credit deals through the Low Carbon Development Strategy (LCDS) 2030.
+And, he added, the PPP/C government did “far more than that”, boasting of job creation, record-breaking growth in oil, agriculture, infrastructure, and ICT, and landmark carbon credit deals through the Low-Carbon Development Strategy (LCDS) 2030.

 The PPP General Secretary added, “We tempered the impact of the global increase in the cost of living by increasing disposable income across both the private and public sectors.